Master-Vasu/google-search-clone/README.md

 ## Overview

-This project is a part of the CS50 Web Programming with Python and JavaScript course offered by Harvard University.
 The goal of the project was to create a simple search engine that indexes web pages and allows users to search for keywords within those pages.

 ## Features